amcherry91/NHL-ML-Prediction/README.md

 The script should now run

 ## How to use
-The script is currently setup to train 5000 times (apprimately 6 minutes on a modern 6-core laptop) and will print all accuracy results for each time the model trains (5000) and will then print the predicted versus real results.
+The script is currently set to train 5000 times and will print all accuracy results for each time the model trains (5000) and will then print the predicted versus real results.

 Data that is used to train the model can be changed by editing the entries in the lists in the following lines of code